Granola-Team/mina-on-chain-voting/README.md

 This folder has UI components in react displaying datatable.
 # Graphql
 This folder represents Graphql queries that queries memo field of mina blockchain with 'magenta'value.
+# Scheduler
+This folder contains code to run in background which is background services.
+# Terraform
+This folder contains code related to automation script.